instagibbs/bolts/XX-eltoo-onchain.md

 ## Requirements

 A node:
-  - if the *current settlement transaction* does NOT contain a `to_node` output to itself or other HTLC outputs:
+  - if the *complete/committed settlement transactions*  do NOT contain a `to_node` output to itself or other HTLC outputs:
     - MAY simply forget the channel.
   - otherwise: